SAP-archive/smp-mobiliser-template/README.md

 JDK >= 1.7
 Maven >= 3.0.5

+## Versioning

+This customisation template is always tailored to a specific release of the SAP Mobile Platform.
+Each release with be tracked by a git branch so before beginning your customisation, checkout the matching branch.

 ## Getting Started

 Obtain and install your copy of the SAP Mobile Platform, version 3.0 SP08.